When Pierre Trudeau said Canada needed proportional representation

-Forty-one years ago, the Liberal leader said he believed Canada's political system needed shaking up — in part to deal with the regional imbalances that saw major parties under-represented in the provinces of Alberta and Quebec.
+The Liberal leader said he believed Canada's political system needed shaking up — in part to deal with the regional imbalances that saw major parties under-represented in the provinces of Alberta and Quebec.

 During a conversation with students at the Université de Montréal on Nov.
 23, 1979, Trudeau revealed he supported a move to proportional representation at the federal level.